Variance Matters: Improving Domain Adaptation via Stratified Sampling: Method

 \subsection{Overall training strategy}

 Although the optimal stratification depends on the network weights, it is not necessary to reconstruct the strata at every training iteration.
 This is because, if the network weights at consecutive training iterations are in a locally smooth region of the parameter space, the structure of the embeddings will be preserved between iterations \citep{Liu2020AcceleratingStrata}.
 Based on this, \citet{Liu2020AcceleratingStrata} propose a low-cost criterion to determine when to re-cluster the data.
 However, for simplicity, for the subsequent experiments we re-cluster the data periodically every fixed \(T\) iterations, where \(T\) is thus a trade-off between the computational burden and the degree of variance reduction achieved.
-Based on empirical observations from \citet{Liu2020AcceleratingStrata}, we choose \(T = 100\) for our experiments.